karllhughes/learn/_posts/2022-03-12-the-ultimate-list-of-developer-newsletters.md

 **[The Smashing Email Newsletter](https://www.smashingmagazine.com/the-smashing-newsletter/)**

 Every Tuesday we send out an editorial email newsletter with useful tips and techniques on front-end and UX.
-Subscribe and get the Interface Design Checklists (131 MB, PDF) as a gift.

 Number of subscribers: 180,000